liusushimeng/api-gateway/README.md

-# Cert
+# Rest-API
-Cert service is one-stop and full life cycle ssl/tls certificate management system for hybrid cloud (AWS, Azure, Ali, DataCenter, etc.)
+Rest-API service is reverse proxy for http request from frontend and forward it to backend http or rpc api.

 <!-- TABLE OF CONTENTS -->